TZer0/tzer0.github.io/discord.md

 * Writing down some rules is a must when the server hits anything beyond 20 users, preferably even earlier.
 If you start creating rules after an incident, the rules will feel as a permanent reminder for the offender and will lead to more negative tension.
 Rules are in my opinion more about shaping the environment than using the banhammer to enforce them.
 * Make sure to have a suggestions-channel to avoid mods having to handle suggestions in DMs.

+## Securing your server with an airlock

+This system makes it so that users have to say that they accept the rules before they're let in by a moderator.
+Useful when screening for potential trouble-makers.

+I might soon make a bot I've made public.
+It allows for faster handling of people in the welcome room.

+1. Create a trusted role, from now on referred to as "@member".
+2. Create any number of categories for your channels.
+Select that you're creating a private category, find @member in the list, click on the toggle next to it and then create category.
+3. Create whatever new channels you need in the new categories.
+4. If you have an existing channels, drag them into the new categories.
+If you've set special permissions on any of your old channels, right-click on them, edit, go to the permissions-tab, click the "Sync Now"-button.
+5. Create a role for moderators, from now on referred to as "@moderator".
+6. Grant @moderator the permission to at least "Manage Roles", "Manage Messages", "View Audit Log", and also "Kick/Ban Users".
+Make sure to check the "Allow anyone to @mention this role" and "Display role members separately from online members".
+7. Create a separate non-private category for where people start out.
+Put a channel like "#say-hi" there.
+Disallow @member from seeing it to prevent easy spam-opportunities.
+Allow @moderator to see it.

+### Notes regarding experiences with this system

+* Be vary of people who ping the moderator-role to be let in, usually this is because they're impatient and want to start trouble.
+If someone does ping it and you do let them in, make sure to delete their message afterwards so other people don't replicate their behaviour.

 ## Useful bots